pascalhabluetzel/Type_localities_Bolivian_fishes/README.md

 Fassl AH (1920) Meine Bolivia-Reise (Fortsetzung).
 Entomologische Rundschau 37(11):41-43.

 Fassl AH (1920) Meine Bolivia-Reise.
 III.
 Die gemässigte Zone bei Coroico (Fortsetzung).
 Entomologische Rundschau 37(11):34-35.

+Griffin LE (1916) A catalog of the Ophidia from South America at present (June, 1916) contained in the Carnegie Museum with descriptions of some new species.
+Memoirs of the Carnegie Museum 7(3):163-227.

 Jiménez-Ferbans L, Reyes-Castillo, P and Schuster JC (2019) The Passalidae (Coleoptera, Scarabaeoidea) from Bolivia, with the descriptions of three new species.
 Zookeys 2019(882):51-85.